ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part01.md

 - In the article the author says to go here `/boot/cmdline.txt` but on my Pi4 I had to go here `/boot/firmware/cmdline.txt`
 - A Pi has no BIOS so this is how you configure a Pi's BIOS by editing `/boot/firmware/cmdline.txt`
-- Install Raspi-Config on each Ubuntu server `sudo apt install raspi-config -y`
 - Install dmesg `sudo apt install dmesg -y`
 - Raspi-Config allows you to configure your Pi's hardware without having to fiddle with `/boot/firmware/cmdline.txt`
 - Run Raspi-Config like this `sudo raspi-config` and you will get a screen like this

+![raspi-config](images/how-to-bake-an-ortelius-pi/part01/12-raspi-config.png)

 - Use Raspi-Config to configure boot order, remove or add read-only filesystem and many other tweaks

-![raspi-config](images/how-to-bake-an-ortelius-pi/part01/12-raspi-config.png)

 #### Example from my Pi01
 ```